ChestersGarage/Reflow-Oven-Controller/Readme.txt

 Goals (See ChangeLog.txt for implementation status):
 - Add LiquidTWI library for Adafruit i2c LCD Backpack (DONE)
 - Servo-controlled door (DONE)
-- Cooling fan
+- Cooling fan (In progress)
-- PID for the cool stage
+- PID for the cool stage (Just started)
+- More useful LED and buzzer outputs

 Additional Required Libraries
 =============================